xolox/vim-lua-inspect/README.md

  * If the text cursor is on a variable while the highlighting is refreshed then all occurrences of the variable will be marked in the style of [Vim's cursorline option](http://vimdoc.sourceforge.net/htmldoc/options.html#%27cursorline%27).

- * If you press `<F2>` with the text cursor on a variable then the plug-in will prompt you to rename the variable.
+ * Press `<F2>` with the text cursor on a variable and the plug-in will prompt you to rename the variable.

+ * Press `gd` (in normal mode) with the text cursor on a variable and you'll jump to its declaration / first occurrence.

  * When a syntax error is found (during highlighting or using the rename functionality) the lines where the error is reported will be marked like a spelling error.